 Since the USCIS did not specify how many advanced degree exemption petitions were received, it’s not possible to calculate exact percentages.
 However, based on the information we have received, here’s how it stands:

-- For the 2018-2019 season, all regular cap-subject candidates had a 38% chance of selection.
-This is based on 65,000 petitions selected from the 170,098 that were filed, as we know that 20,000 petitions had already been selected toward the Master’s cap before the second lottery was conducted.
+- For the 2019-2020 season, all petitions entered into the regular cap had a 32% chance of selection.
+This is based on 65,000 petitions selected from the 210,011 that were filed.
+Because the regular cap was conducted before the master’s cap this year, all cap-subject petitions were entered into this lottery.

 Note that the actual chances will be lower because up to 6,800 visas are set aside for Chile and Singapore nationals based on the Free Trade Agreement.